Things to Do in Toronto This Winter

 Art Indoors and Out

-Toronto has two new spectacular outdoor displays in 2017!
+Toronto has three spectacular new outdoor displays in 2017!
 The Toronto Light Fest artfully illuminates the Distillery Historic District from January 27 to March 19, 2017 and features works by Canadian and International light artists.
 For a new waterfront display, check out Ice Breakers.
-After the popular and unexpected Winter Stations upped the art game in the Beaches in the east end of the city, the Winter Stations and the Waterfront BIA are expanding the program to the stretch of lakeside west of Yonge Street.
+After the popular and unexpected Winter Stations (refreshed for 2017) upped the art game in the Beaches in the east end of the city, the program is being expanded to the stretch of lakeside west of Yonge Street.
 Five dynamic and whimsical new works will be on display January 21 to February 26, 2017.
 While you’re out there, be sure to visit the Sugar Shack on March 11 & 12.
 Located – appropriately – at Sugar Beach, the Shack will be dishing up traditional maple syrup treats, plus other fun stuff, all in the great outdoors.

 Of course, indoor art is ever-present at major and niche galleries across the city like A Canadian Bestiary at the Gardiner, Lost Bodies at the Textile Museum and Attica at the Ryerson Image Centre.
 Find more art exhibitions.